openshift-labs/learn-katacoda/middleware/amq-getting-started-broker/02-create-broker-instance.md

 As you can see, we are enabling just one single acceptor and configuring it to accept incomming `AMQP` connections in the default `5672` port.

-We are also enabling the _console_ and disable the required login.
-You will want to set up this last option to `true` for a production ready environment.
+We are also enabling the _console_ and exposing the endpoints for external access too.

 ### Creating an AMQ broker